 A stock exchange is used to sell and buy ETF shares.
 When you purchase or sell ETF shares, you are dealing with another investor rather than the Fund Provider (e.g., Blackrock, ProShares) via a stock market.

 A stock exchange is a platform where several investors can buy and sell shares simultaneously for a set price.
-Orders are the instructions to buy or sell stocks.
+Orders are instructions to buy or sell stocks.

 It is the responsibility of the exchange to organize all these bids because each investor receives the best possible price that meets their requirements.